trystan2k/dotfiles/README.md

     Or use defined alias `fixZshPerms`

-2. It is possible that `colorls` Ruby Gem fail to install in a fresh installation due to folder permissions.
+2. It is possible that `colorls` Ruby Gem fail to install in a fresh install due to folder permissions.
 If that happens, just execute the ruby-gems.sh script after reboot.

     ```bash
     . configure/ruby-gems.sh
     ```

-3. When use IDEs like VSCode, due to how direnv loads, the asdf tools are not loaded correctly.
-It this starts to happen, just reload direnv:
+3. When using IDEs like VSCode, due to how direnv loads, the asdf tools are not loaded correctly.
+If this starts to happen, just reload direnv:

     ```bash
     direnv reload
     ```

-4. When installing Ruby via ASDF in a M1 Mac, add this to .exports.local file
+4. When installing Ruby via ASDF in an M1 Mac, add this to .exports.local file

     ```bash
         export RUBY_CONFIGURE_OPTS="--with-openssl-dir=$(brew --prefix openssl@1.1)"